Macadamia Crusted Mahi Mahi

 As I mentioned, Thrive® Algae Oil is so light and has a neutral taste, which allows the flavor of the food to shine through.
 It’s delicious in salad dressings, marinades, and perfect for roasting vegetables and even baking.

 Thrive® Algae Oil also has a high smoke point (up to 485 degrees), which means it doesn’t burn at high temperatures.
-It’s my new go-to oil for pan frying dishes like this Macadamia Crusted Mahi Mahi with Mango Avocado Salsa.
+It’s my new go-to oil for pan frying dishes like this macadamia nut crusted mahi mahi.

 If that’s not enough, Thrive® Algae Oil contains the highest percentage of monounsaturated fat (13g), which is the good fat.
 It contains only 0.5g of saturated fat (the bad fat) per serving, which is the lowest percentage of saturated fat of any cooking oil out there.